openedx/openedx-wordpress-ecommerce/docs/source/how-tos/create_an_openedx_app.rst

 You will learn how to create an Open edX Application for filling out the form in the Open edX Sync Plugin Settings in our WordPress Settings.

+If you are using `Tutor`_ for managing your Open edX instance, you can install `tutor-contrib-wordpress`_ and use its commands assist with the configuration and integration of the Open edX platform with an existing WordPress site.

 Index
 -------
 - `Requisites`_